GLASS AND GOLD

 The Pulse

-- Collects all Tendril commands from the last 30 seconds
+- Collects every Tendril command from the previous thirty seconds.

-- Runs world systems -- aging, economy, combat, events
+- Runs the world systems; aging, economy, combat, events.

-You may issue up to 3 unique commands per Pulse.
-Duplicate command names overwrite the earlier entry -- the lattice assumes you changed your mind.
+A Tendril may issue up to three unique commands per Pulse.
+Duplicate command names overwrite the earlier entry; the lattice assumes the later entry was a correction.

 Growth Stages